ejp-rd-vp/fdp-populator/README.md

 The EJP RD version of this tool requires special configuration of the FAIR Data Point, following the [EJP RD metadata schema](https://github.com/ejp-rd-vp/resource-metadata-schema).

 ### Status
 Datasets are currently succesfully uploaded to FDPs.
-Some limitations still exist due to metadata schema discrepancies.
+Distributions are almost ready.
+Some limitations still exist in the tool due to metadata schema discrepancies.